Hallmark Halloween: 1960’s

 Now that honeycomb at this time is a material of major exploration for Hallmark, the 6′ monster (below) took advantage of new design capabilities.
 And packaging, in this case a box, is unlike most anything else.
 Perhaps this is explained by it’s early appearance as in the Rothschild’s ad from 1962 (below) with some of it’s design aesthetics from the 1950’s?

-The “Halloween Monster” (above left) is un-named yet labeled with Plans-a-Party (thus dating to 1960 or later) and spotted in an ad of 1962 (above right) from The Ithaca Journal, NY.
+The Halloween Monster (left) is labeled with Plans-a-Party (dating to 1960 or later) spotted in an ad (right) from The Ithaca Journal, NY.
 Oct 22, 1962.
-Hallmark will explore monster designs in various sizes the next decade.
+Hallmark explores honeycomb monster designs in various sizes over the next decade.

 Ambassador

 Also of note (and rather important), is that Hallmark expands distribution capabilities after 1959 via a new line, Ambassador, to separate it from those stores carrying Hallmark.
-And while this card line had its own creations, it is said to have picked up retired Hallmark designs on some occasions.
+And while this card line hsd its own creations, it is said to have picked up retired Hallmark designs on some occasions.
 You can see a couple examples of this directly below.

 NOTE 3: As yet, there is no clear indication of Ambassador product dates – as the line does not seem as heavily advertised by its vendors.
 Do you have a good source???